Nilesh080/MovieDB-API/README.md

 🧾 Implementation follows the official Supabase C# SDK.

 🔐 Authentication & Security
-🔐 JWT authentication implemented for secure access.
+🔐 Implemented JWT authentication for secure access.

 🔑 Users must log in to get a token for accessing protected routes.